chadblack/465F2021/calendar.md

 * Black, Chad.
 "Negotiating Adultery in Bourbon Quito," *Routledge Reader on Colonialism and Sexuality*.
 London: Routledge Press, 2021.

-**Due:** Write a one page response to Baptism through Incision.
+**Due:** Write a one-page response to Baptism through Incision.
 Consider how this treatise was politically reactionary.

 ## Week 15 -- Thanksgiving

 Tuesday, November 23, 2021

+No class, but your historiography paper is due.

 Thursday, November 25, 2021

 ## Week 16 -- Wrap it up

 Tuesday, November 30, 2021

+A final discussion on the semester.
+What relevance does early modern gender and sexuality have to today?

+**Final self-evaluation due December 7th.**